|

 is the most effective method of turning up worthwhile investment

 candidates.
-I used my favorite screens to produce these lists of
+I used my favorite screens to produce

-stock candidates worthy of further research.
+in seven different categories.
 Please keep in mind that

-these are research candidates, not buy lists.
+the results are research candidates, not buy lists.

-screen identifies stocks either breaking out to the upside, or in existing, but
+Rockets are stocks either breaking out to the upside, or in existing, but

 strong fundamentals.